kazthemaz/kazthemaz/README.md

 - 👯 I’m looking to collaborate on **cool projects, specifically web3/blockchain**

+- 🔭 I'm currently looking for an opportunity as a full-stack developer -
 - 📫 How to reach me **www.linkedin.com/in/kassra-mahsoori**

+- 🌍 Keen traveller

 <h3 align="left">Connect with me:</h3>
 <p align="left">